 Alex Rider is a British Spy Thriller TV series which aired on Amazon Prime Video, and is based on the book series of the same name by Anthony Horowitz, who also authored The Diamond Brothers series, The Groosham Grange series, The Power of Five series, and the unique honour of writing canon material for inclusion to the works of Sherlock Holmes and James Bond.
 I was lucky enough to interview Anthony Horowitz a few years ago while at college, and you can check that out here if you are interested.

-Alex Rider, the TV series, was adapted for television by Guy Burt, an English author and screenwriter whose debut novel ‘After the Hole’ won a Betty Trask Award and who worked on The Borgias, and also one of my favourite TV shows, Wire in the Blood which was adapted from the works of another author, in this case Val McDermid, and starred the incredibly Robson Green as Dr. Tony Hill.
+Alex Rider, the TV series, was adapted for television by Guy Burt, an English author and screenwriter whose debut novel ‘After the Hole’ won a Betty Trask Award and who worked on The Borgias, and also one of my favourite TV shows, Wire in the Blood which was adapted from the works of another author, in this case Val McDermid, and starred the incredible Robson Green as Dr. Tony Hill.

 So anyway, now that we’ve got all of that out of the way let’s move on.
 I recently re-watched Stormbreaker, the first attempt at bringing Alex Rider to the screen, and you can check out that review here.
 It obviously had its issues which meant we didn’t see a continuation or in this case a reboot for over a decade but final Alex Rider rises from the ashes of its spiritual forefather quite well.